solson/rust-nightly-nix/README.md

 `default.nix` is structure like a normal package in Nixpkgs in that it is a function from a attrset of package, suitable for calling with `callPackage` as show above.
 Unlike a normal package, however, it is a function not to a single derivation but two a set of functions.
+`default.nix` accepts a single optional parameter in addition to the attrset which must be provided via `callPackage`: `stableVersion`.
+If `stableVersion` is not provided rust-nightly-nix will install the nightly toolchain, but if it is rust-nightly-nix will install the stable toolchain which corrisponds to the provided version.
+An example of what using this feature looks like can be found in `/examples/hello-stable/default.nix`.
-The functions it produces are as follows.
+The functions `default.nix` produces after it is called are as follows.

 ### `rustc`